The Basics: Overview

 - If you have heart disease, treat it.

 - Keep your cholesterol (“koh-LEHS-tuh-rahl”) levels in the normal range.

-Making these healthy changes will also help lower your risk for heart disease and diabetes.
+Making these healthy changes can also help lower your risk of heart disease and diabetes.

 Learn more about healthy living habits that can help prevent stroke: